Look no farther than Kinvert’s Ultimate Guide to Homeschool Robotics. Which robots to get and which to avoid. Great for home and groups.

 Homeschool Robotics Books

-The one that I’ve always had and loved personally, is The Way Things Work.
+The one that I’ve always had and loved personally, is The Way Things Work (they also have The New Way Thinks Work and The Way Things Work Now).

 Look in to the Usborn books that deal with technical drawings of the insides of things.
 Very cool books.
 Again, not directly related to robotics but a good tangent.